Denali National Park & Preserve

 DENALI was originally named Mt.
 McKinley in 1896 in honor of U.S. President William McKinley.
 However, DENALI is the name given to the mountain centuries ago by Koyukon Athabascans, the original inhabitants of the area.
 In August of 2015 President Obama used his executive power to restore the name of the mountain to DENALI–the Alaska Native name with deep cultural significance.

 DENALI is the highest mountain peak in North America with a summit elevation of 20,310 feet above sea level, and the peak resides in the Alaska Range, home to other majestic mountains such as Mt.
 Foraker, and Mt.
 Hunter.
 The Alaska Range acts as a barrier for cold, moist air flowing north from the Gulf of Alaska.
 As a result, the mountain is shrouded in clouds 70% of the time, even in the summer.
 This makes a clear view of Denali extra special, one that guests of Kantishna Roadhouse often never forget.
-Kantishna is located just a short hike or bus ride away from Wonder Lake and Reflection Pond, which are touted as a few of the most pristine viewing spots for Denali.
+Kantishna is located just a short hike or shuttle ride away from Wonder Lake and Reflection Pond, which are touted as a few of the most pristine viewing spots for Denali.

 Wildlife in Denali